What does the introduction of Recovery Coach mean for Support Coordination?

 Providers in this segment hoping to expand into the Recovery Coach support may need to upskill their workforce to better understand how the NDIS works, and how to deliver the fundamental activities and skills of Support Coordination.
 If this does not occur there may be many participants receiving Recovery Coach support who, while well supported on their recovery journey, do not build capacity to navigate the NDIS.

-about people with a dual diagnosis (eg psychosocial disability &
+What about people with a dual diagnosis (eg psychosocial disability & intellectual disability)?

 If as a Support Coordinator you are working with a participant with psychosocial disability or dual diagnosis who is soon to undergo a scheduled plan review, it is important to educate them of the new Recovery Coach support so that they can express their informed preferences at the Plan Review meeting.